News

 About CIBOK

-- Characterizing through demonstration the content that should be put into practice in cybercrime investigations.
+- Defines the practical content that should be applied in cybercrime investigations across eight knowledge domains.

 For investigators and prosecutors in law enforcement